 Whether you’re coming from overseas or from somewhere within Indonesia, most visitors to the island of Bali will be flying into Ngurah Rai International Airport.
 We were in Yogyakarta so we took the 1 hr 30 min flight into Bali.
 There are a few ways you can get to your hotel in Ubud from the airport.

 BY PRIVATE TRANSFER: This is the most convenient and probably the best option.
-You can arrange for a transfer from the airport either through your hotel in Ubud or through Klook.
-I inquired with our hotel but their rates were higher so I booked with Klook.
+You can arrange for a transfer from the airport either through your hotel in Ubud or through Get Your Guide.
+I inquired with our hotel but their rates were higher so I booked with Get Your Guide.
+You can also book a transfer through Klook.

 BY TAXI: You can also take a taxi from the airport to your hotel but based on what I’ve read online, it will probably be more expensive.
 Be sure to book your taxi at the official taxi counter inside the airport.
 They’ll quote you a fixed price after you give them your destination.

 BY BUS: This will probably be the cheapest option but not the most convenient.
-The Perama shuttle can take you from Kuta to Ubud.
+The Kura Kura Bus can take you from Kuta to Ubud.
 However, the bus stop is about 4 km north of the airport so you’ll need to take a taxi there first.
-You can book Kuta-Ubud shuttle tickets on Klook.
-Please note that departure times are limited and there’s a maximum luggage allowance of 20 kg and one carry-on bag per passenger.
+You can book Kura Kura Bus tickets on Klook.
+Please note that departure times are limited and there’s a maximum luggage allowance per passenger.

 The information above assumes you’re flying into Bali, but there may be other ways to get there depending on where you are.
-I know for example that you can take a bus from Java into Bali.
-You can check 12Go Asia to find route options available to you.
+You can check Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY